 Disadvantages to travelling Ireland by bus

-Bus journeys in Ireland can take longer than trains to reach the same destinations.
 They are often required to make more stops at smaller towns along the way which can increase the journey time.
 So, if you are choosing this option, allow plenty of travel time.

 While more of Ireland is covered by the bus network, be it the nationwide or local ones, they will not get you everywhere.
 Local services can be patchy at best in very rural destinations.
-And remember I said you might still need to hire a car if there is a very particular small town you wish to visit that is not covered by public transport.

 Top tips for travelling by bus in Ireland

 Plan your journey ahead of time so you are aware of any changes and connections.
-Pre-book your tickets ahead of time to avail of the best prices.

 Joining a group tour to travel Ireland without a car